nichelicorn/complete-javascript-course/04-HTML-CSS/readme.md

 * in VS code, use the shortcut ! + tab to create a basic HTML setup

 ## 65. Attributes, classes, and ids
+* "child" elements are any element that exists within an "parent" element

 ## 66. Basic styling with CSS